rubenhortas/rubenhortas.github.io/_drafts/2023-07-28-hmv-principle-walkthrough.md

 Let's see what we can do with `sudo`:

 ```
-Matching Defaults entries for elohim on `Principle`:
+Matching Defaults entries for elohim on principle:
     env_reset, mail_badpass, secure_path=/usr/local/sbin\:/usr/local/bin\:/usr/sbin\:/usr/bin\:/sbin\:/bin, use_pty

-User elohim may run the following commands on `Principle`:
+User elohim may run the following commands on principle:
     (root) NOPASSWD: /usr/bin/python3 /opt/reviewer.py
 ```